 Our Las Vegas injury lawyer’s main priorities are to give you the boost you need to obtain the compensation necessary to recover from injuries and to enhance your overall well-being.
 We want to do anything we can to prevent financial devastation due to unpaid medical expenses, and we refuse to leave a single stone unturned in our fight to obtain the compensation you deserve.
 If you are a victim of injury, contact a Las Vegas injury lawyer today!

 Our Las Vegas personal injury lawyers have over 60 combined years of experience and have been featured in numerous publications based on their expertise.
 Click below to set up a free consultation and see how we can help you.

-De Castroverde Law Group has expertise across a variety of personal injury cases as a firm, including those who have been injured as a result of the following:
+De Castroverde Accident & Injury Lawyers have expertise across a variety of personal injury cases as a firm, including those who have been injured as a result of the following:

 An experienced car accident attorney can help you understand the legal aspects of your accident and make certain you get the compensation you deserve.

 Our attorneys have years of experience in handling slip and fall cases and will work carefully with you throughout your claim.

 Wrongful death actions result when one person’s actions lead to the death of another person.
 These cases are often time-consuming and expensive.

 Although you can file your insurance claim on your own, the other party’s insurance company is likely to offer you a settlement that is below the true value of your claim.

 Unintentional injury is the leading cause of death for Nevada residents aged five through 44.
 The most common accidents that result in injuries (both fatal and non-fatal) include: